 Outside of North America, RHI is working with several organizations in order to create a truly global network of individuals working in SCI research and treatment that will have the greatest impact on people with spinal cord injury around the world.
 Here are a few examples of some international organizations we are working with on multi-centre clinical trials and other research endeavours:

 Peking University Third Hospital (PUTH), Accreditation Canada International and RHI are working together to develop and implement best practice standards for acute and rehabilitative care for SCI in China.
 Implementation of these standards will ultimately ensure that the approximately 60,000 individuals who sustain a spinal cord injury China each year receive the best possible care and health outcomes.
-PUTH is also one of the first international sites to collect data under the Rick Hansen SCI Registry.
+PUTH was also one of the first international sites to pilot the Rick Hansen SCI Registry.
 Learn more about this partnership.

 > New Zealand

 Participation in a global registry is seen by many as one efficient way to obtain a large enough dataset to accelerate the number of clinical trials that can be conducted and the identification and adoption of best practices.
-Along with China's PUTH, Christchurch New Zealand’s Burwood Spinal Unit is one of the first two international facilities to participate in the Rick Hansen SCI Registry.
+Along with China's PUTH, Christchurch New Zealand’s Burwood Spinal Unit was one of the first two international facilities to pilot the Rick Hansen SCI Registry.
 Learn more about these collaborations.

 Princess Alexandra Hospital in Brisbane, Australia is the site of two RHI-based projects: the Minocycline in Acute SCI multi-centre clinical trial and the Access to Care and Timing Project.
 Including Australian data in both projects will provide increased access to data in order to identify treatment approaches and best practices for SCI care in Canada and Australia.
 Learn more about this partnership.